This article covers the most common questions about bank feeds.

 Why has my bank feed stopped working?

-All bank feeds - have you changed your online banking password?
+For third-party provider bank feeds - have you changed your online banking password?

 If you have changed your online banking password recently - you’ll need to disable then re-enable your bank feed.